johannesthoma/mmap_allocator/README.md

 a file in many small chunks (10K junks) which eventually lead to a Out of filedescriptors error (when mapping a 100Meg file in 10K junks).

-Following parameters have been added to the mmap_allocator constructor:
+Following flags can be passed (by |'ing them together) to the mmap_file
+method:

-* map_whole_file: Set this to true when you know that you need the whole (or most parts of the) file later and only want to request a part of it now.
+* MAP_WHOLE_FILE: Set this flag when you know that you need the whole (or most parts of the) file later and only want to request a part of it now.

-* allow_remap: Set this to true if you are allocating a vector from a mmapped file and you know that you do not need previous mappings any more.
+* ALLOW_REMAP: Set this flag if you are allocating a vector from a mmapped file and you know that you do not need previous mappings any more.
 Normally this is used when the file size changes (in particular when it grows).
 Be aware, however that this could invalidate all allocations for that file that have been made before.

+* BYPASS_FILE_POOL: Set this flag if you want a per-vector private mapping.
+This is useful in conjunction with READ_WRITE_PRIVATE mappings.

 Mmappable vector class
 ----------------------